There is a hierarchy between God and humankind– like there’s a chain of command in any organization.

 - These rules are for the benefit of man and woman just like keeping our hand out of the fire is a rule, or kids standing back, away from a stove when Mom or Dad is cooking–they are beneficial to us

 Making the rules includes the notion that they are inevitable and unavoidable whether man and woman know them or not.
-We might not like the term ‘rules’ but even in table games like Monopoly or Risk or in any and all sports be it football or table-tennis, rules are present.
-We might use other terms to describe them like decrees, guidelines, laws, orders, precedents or regulations.
+We might not like the term rules but even in table games like Monopoly or Risk or in all sports, be it football or table-tennis, rules are present.
+We might use other terms to describe them like decrees, guidelines, laws, orders, precedents, or regulations.

-The end result is that they establish a behavior which is considered the norm for us to abide by.
+The result is that they establish behavior that is considered the norm to which people are to conform.
 And the consequences of following or not following those rules occur relentlessly whether man and woman, you and I, are aware of them or not.

-Galacti pretends to be hungry, picks a mushroom in the garden and eats it, then shortly thereafter mimics sickness and pain.
+Galacti pretends to be hungry, picks a mushroom in the garden, and eats it, then shortly after that mimics sickness and pain.
 Even he isn’t sure if the mushroom species is poisonous, but by eating it, he accepts the consequences.
 He refrains from a ‘stage death’ to make his point: He may have eased his hunger in the short term, but he could have died.
 There are even rules governing what we can and can’t eat.

-We’re drawing fuller meaning, more complete understanding from the author’s description of the relationship between God and Humans.
-This is what the Bible story tells us:
+We’re drawing fuller meaning, a more in-depth understanding from the author’s description of the relationship between God and Humans; this is what the Bible story tells us: